agb721/Asteroids_Game/README.md

 # Asteroids_Game
-A simple bottom-up implmentation of Asteroids.
+A bottom-up implmentation of Asteroids.

 The Game:
 You fly through space and try to shoot the asteroids before they hit you.